offdroid/swmn/README.md

 Compile with the `tls` feature and see [Rocket: Configuring TLS](https://rocket.rs/v0.5-rc/guide/configuration/#tls).
 Alternatively and the probably better option would be to use a reverse proxy, such as [NGINX](https://www.nginx.com/) to add TLS.

+To enable secure cookies (recommended if using TLS) set the environment variable `SECURE_COOKIES` to `true`.

 # Customizing the interface

-The html web-interface is very basic and works without JS — by design.
+The html web interface is very basic and works without JS — by design.
 It can easily be replaced or extended through modification of the handlebars templates in [templates](./templates).

 More ambitious extensions should replace the [`web`](./web/)-crate and/or make use of the REST-apis on the client-side.